Image

 Cox Air Resources was the earliest to try to develop and certify a PT6A powered DHC-3, but ultimately failed.
 Its DHC-3 Turbo Otter has a long nose with air intakes left and right above the prop spinner, and one below.
 The Cox version has a four blade propeller.

 The most popular turbine engine conversion is that of Vazar, also with the Pratt & Whitney PT6A turboprop engine.
-It has a long, pointed nose with a single air intake below the prop spinner with has a rounded rectangular shape.
+It has a long, pointed nose which a single air intake below the prop spinner with has a rounded rectangular shape.
 It has a three blade propeller.

 Viking Air, the current type certificate holder, has its own turbine conversion.
 The nose it less pointed than that of the Vazar DHC-3T, and the propeller spinner is not flush with the cowling like on the Vazar version.
 This results in a different nose profile.
 The air intake has a similar shape though.